 Los Angeles has Lasa.
 Santa Ana has Irenia.
-And soon, Long Beach will be home to the region’s next great, modern-Filipino restaurant when pop-up chef AC Boral opens his first brick and mortar on 4th Street at the end of the summer.
+And soon, Long Beach will be home to the region’s next great, modern-Filipino restaurant when pop-up chef AC Boral opens his first brick and mortar at 2741 E. Fourth St. at the end of the summer.

 Since 2014, Boral, a Filipino-American originally from Oxnard, has been cooking his takes on the famously fusion cuisine he grew up eating, under the name Rice & Shine.
 Over countless brunches and eat-with-your-hands kamayan dinners—which popped up everywhere from Feastly’s Venice headquarters to, most recently, Boral’s own loft on Pine Avenue—the self-taught chef served creative dishes like sisig chilaquiles, sinigang lumpia and longanisa Scotch eggs along with a side of Filipino hospitality, history and culture.
 He’s also the talent behind the multimedia Wu-Tang-Clan-themed tribute dinner series Enter The 36 Courses.